OTFlorian/PF-UK-Thesis-Word-Template/README.md

 6. Položka v seznamu literatury
 7. Typ zdroje v seznamu literatury

-Use them and you should be fine.
+Use them, and you should be fine.

 ### Alternative Template